BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 ### Zekrom Route: Fiore Gym

-If you're on the Reshiram Route, skip ahead to the next section.
+If you're on the Reshiram Route, [jump to the next section](#episode-18-void-kissed).

 Unfortunately this gym's layout is super confusing, but I will guide us through.
 For now, dive down here and then make your way down at the three-way fork.
 Thankfully this way is very linear, so go straight.
 Once you have two waterfalls to choose from, go up the left to get a hidden *Heart Scale* then proceed.